 Most wines from the United States are typically more expensive than those from countries which have free trade agreements with Thailand.
 The duty and tax burden chart below gives a breakdown of the levies by country:

 |USA, France, Italy, Chile and other countries under WTO agreement||54%||390.46%|

-If you are a country under the Free Trade Agreement or the ASEAN (Association for Southeast Asian Nation) Free Trade Agreement, a reduction or exemption from taxes may apply when importing alcohol into Thailand.
-Member countries of the AFTA (ASEAN Free Trade Agreement) get lower rates of 0-5% if the goods are imported from that member country, as part of the Common Effective Preferential Tariff scheme.
+For products from countries under a Free Trade Agreement with Thailand or the ASEAN Free Trade Agreement, a reduction or exemption of taxes may apply when importing alcohol into Thailand.
+Member countries of AFTA (ASEAN Free Trade Agreement) get lower rates of 0-5% if the goods are imported from a member country as part of the Common Effective Preferential Tariff scheme.

-Licensed producers are required to pay all applicable taxes on alcoholic beverages produced and sold in Thailand prior to transporting the alcohol out of the factory.
-This is done using the excise tax rates, which differs from steeped liquor to distilled liquor.
-Steeped liquor being, wines and sparkling wine (made from grapes) are varied from distilled liquor, which is white liquor or blended liquor such as whiskey or brandy or ethanol alcohol used by the pharmaceutical industry.
+Licensed producers are required to pay all applicable taxes on alcoholic beverages produced and sold in Thailand prior to transporting the alcohol out of a factory or production facility.
+This is done using the excise tax rate which differs between steeped liquor and distilled liquor.
+Steeped liquor include beverages such as red wine and sparkling wine (made from grapes), whereas distilled liquor comprises of drinks like whiskey and brandy or ethanol used by the pharmaceutical companies.

 It seems that alcohol importers procuring from countries that have not signed an FTA with Thailand or is not a member of the ASEAN community bear the burden of high tariffs and tax when importing into Thailand.
 At present, little has been done to accommodate importers outside the above-mentioned exemptions and agreements, making the importation of alcohol into Thailand difficult and expensive.
 It is likely that the reason the Thai government has chosen to uphold such policies towards importing alcohol into Thailand is to protect the country’s local producers on top of cultural and moral factors.